Holes in Sheets: Double-Threshold Rupture of Draining Liquid Films

 A key step in all of these processes is the nucleation of holes in the thinning sheet, which sets the eventual droplet size distribution \cite{dombrowski1954photographic, taylor1959dynamics}.
 However, despite its ubiquity, the physical origin of these holes remains debated \cite{lohse2020double} -- especially for micrometer-thick sheets, where molecular mechanisms (van der Waals forces or thermal fluctuations) are too weak to explain rupture \cite{neel2018spontaneous}.
 Consistent with this view, experiments show that breakup typically occurs once sheets thin to micron scales and that holes nucleate at internal defects -- entrained bubbles or oil droplets -- within the sheet \cite{opfer2014droplet, kant2023bag, jackiw2021aerodynamic, stumpf2023drop, aljedaani2018experiments, thoroddsen2006crown}.
 In particular, bubbles in so-called Savart water sheets produced by a jet impinging on a disk have been observed to perforate the sheet \cite{lhuissier2013effervescent, gong2022effect}.
 Yet the pathway by which a bubble or other impurity triggers hole formation—particularly under realistic sheet-drainage conditions—remains unresolved because the nucleation events are rapid and difficult to control and visualize.

 In this Letter, we show that an air bubble entrained in a draining liquid sheet can nucleate a hole long before molecular-scale forces become relevant.
-Axisymmetric direct numerical simulations performed with the Navier-Stokes and combined level-set-volume-of-fluid solver \textsc{Basilisk C} \cite{basilliskpopinet, supplMaterial} isolate this impurity-driven pathway under controlled conditions while retaining realistic rim dynamics.
-To focus on the essential physics, we replace the inflating bag geometry of air-blast breakup by an initially flat sheet of thickness $h_0$ that drains radially with $u(r)=\omega r$ (fig.~\ref{fig:schematic}b), a template that captures both external-airflow forcing in bag breakup \cite{jalaal2012fragmentation} and inertia-driven drainage after drop impact \cite{sanjay2025unifying}.
-The dynamics are governed by the Ohnesorge number $Oh=\eta/\sqrt{\rho\gamma R_0}$, the Bond number $Bo=\rho\omega^2 R_0^3/\gamma$, and the non-dimensionlized offset $\chi/R_0$ of the bubble's center from the centerlines of the flow.
+Axisymmetric direct numerical simulations performed with the Navier-Stokes and combined level-set-volume-of-fluid solver \textsc{Basilisk C} \cite{basilliskpopinet, supplMaterial, coderepository} isolate this impurity-driven pathway under controlled conditions while retaining realistic rim dynamics.
+To focus on the essential physics, we replace the inflating bag geometry of air-blast breakup by an initially flat sheet of thickness $h_0$ that drains radially with $u(r)=\omega r$ (fig.~\ref{fig:schematic}b), resulting in sheet-thickness far away from the bubble as $h = h_0 e^{-2\omega t}$, a template that captures both external-airflow forcing in bag breakup \cite{jalaal2012fragmentation} and inertia-driven drainage after drop impact \cite{sanjay2025unifying}.
+The dynamics are governed by the Ohnesorge number $Oh=\eta/\sqrt{\rho\gamma R_0}$, the Bond number $Bo=\rho\omega^2 R_0^3/\gamma$, and the non-dimensionlized offset $\chi/R_0$ of the bubble's center from the centerlines of the flow (fig.~\ref{fig:schematic}b).
 Here $\eta$ and $\rho$ are the liquid viscosity and density, $\gamma$ is the surface tension, and $R_0$ the bubble radius.
 The driving acceleration $\omega^2 R_0$ acts as an effective radial gravity.
 In addition, the initial cavity distortion is characterized by an open angle $\theta$ (fig.~\ref{fig:schematic}c), see supplementary material \cite{supplMaterial} for details on drainage mechanism leading to this geometry.